 If these apply to your company, maybe it is time to try telemedicine.

 Some services we offer at Mobidoctor include consultation and diagnosis for common illnesses like colds, headaches, flu, asthma, some mental health disorders and more.
-Through these services, your employees can easily relay their symptoms to a medical professional, and get diagnosed and treated in no time to regain focus.
+Through these services, your employees can quickly relay their symptoms to a medical professional and get diagnosed and treated quickly to regain focus.
 Everyone would pick being productive over being ill, wouldn’t they?

-If you are an employer, you probably know how hard it could be to continually give hours, days or even a week off because of an employee’s health issue.
-Telemedicine makes everything easier, say for example, an employee takes an hour off for a doctor’s appointment ( and most times exceeds it), next day 2 or 3 more hours off to take some exams or tests and the third day to hear and pick up results, possibly medications too.
+If you are an employer, you probably know how hard it could be to continually give hours, days or even weeks off because of an employee’s health issue.
+Telemedicine makes everything easier.
+For example, an employee takes an hour off for a doctor’s appointment ( and most times exceeds it), the next day 2 or 3 more hours off to take some exams or tests and the third day to hear and pick up results, possibly medications too.
 This could go on and on, and right before your eyes, a week has been exhausted on your employee’s health issue.
-Why go through this when this could be handled using a virtual meeting and in a few cases, two or more?
+Why go through this when this could be handled using a virtual meeting and, in a few cases, two or more?

 Mental health is one of the most common reasons why employees miss work.
 A study by AXA PP Healthcare showed that anxiety (25%) was one of the leading reasons why employees missed work and a common cold (23%).
 These are prevalent excuses that profoundly affect the company’s overall performance.

-A virtual doctor’s visit can quickly help diagnose and treat symptoms of the flu and also the common cold.
+A virtual doctor’s visit can quickly help diagnose and treat flu and common cold symptoms.
 But on the other hand, depression, anxiety, stress and other related issues are a bit more complex.
 Although the signs of mental health illnesses or problems might be harder to identify as an employer than other illnesses, such as the flu, they are all significant.
 They should be accustomed to the same care and effort to improve employees' health and performance.

-When mental health issues negatively affect the workplace and performance, it is termed presenteeism.
+It is termed presenteeism when mental health issues negatively affect the workplace and performance.
 This implies that a worker's physical presence at work is almost as good as his absence.
-This is because; the employee is unable to function effectively.
+This is because the employee is unable to function effectively.
 Just like absenteeism, presenteeism can also cost the company its general performance and some money.

 The virtual health system, through the use of telemedicine, is capable of handling and solving mental health issues.
 Some benefits of telepsychiatry to mental health drawn out by Psychiatry.org include decreased stigma, better access to healthcare, the ability to set appointments at the patient’s convenience and more.

-Mobidoctor medical professionals also offer online video therapy for conditions such as eating disorders, depression, anxiety, substance abuse, etc. A mentally stable and healthy employee would, in turn, produce a productive and high-performing company.
+Mobidoctor medical professionals also offer online video therapy for eating disorders, depression, anxiety, substance abuse, etc. A mentally stable and healthy employee would, in turn, produce a productive and high-performing company.